 Joan, Countess of Kent was Princess of Wales and was also known as Joan, Fair Maid of Kent.
 Her other titles included Princess of Aquitaine, Countess of Salisbury and Baroness Wake of Liddell.
 She was also the 26th great grandmother to my children.
 Joan at one time was described by French historian Jean Froissart as […]

 This list of top 10 genealogy websites is a bit different than others because I have evaluated them based on the sheer quantity of data and sources I have found for my own personal research, regardless whether they are paid or free.
-I will only subscribe to a site if I’m sure it’s worth it […]
+I will only subscribe to a site if I’m sure it’s worth it as […]